 In a world that is becoming increasingly hostile, polarized, and insecure, Gracism is needed now more than ever.
 If individuals, families, and communities put the 7 Sayings of a Gracist into practice, we will undoubtedly move toward a more just society, a more perfect union, and a more peaceful world.

-Lifting up the humble by assisting and elevating them towards success
+Special honor means lifting up the humble by assisting and elevating them toward success.

-Protecting the most vulnerable among us from embarrassment and harm
+Special modesty means protecting the most vulnerable among us from embarrassment and harm.

-Opening up networks and resources to others who are systemically downtrodden, and refusing special treatment that may hurt them
+No special treatment means opening up networks and resources to others who are systemically downtrodden and refusing to accept special treatment that may hurt them.

-Recognizing those who are the most humble heroes among us regardless of color, class, and culture
+Greater honor means recognizing those who are the most humble heroes among us and affirming the dignity of those we would otherwise dismiss.